The Art of Tidying Up: A Complete Guide to a Decluttered Life

 Many find decluttering to offer stress relief and a sense of accomplishment, clearing the mind and freeing space.
 Additionally, decluttering is a great opportunity to evaluate what you really care about and enjoy, which can help you save money in the long run, as you avoid purchasing items that you don’t need or enjoy.

-What We Learned From Watching Tidying Up
+What We Learned From Watching The Art Of Being Tidy

 While Marie Kondo offers great advice for deciding how to organize your home and creating a space that relieves your burdens, one of the most important things we learned from watching Tidying Up is not to let nostalgia dictate your decisions.